lancehilliard/ScenarioObjects/README.md

   AssignSystemsUnderTest();
 </pre>

 Documentation appears in your editor above each method.
+Each method serves a different purpose.

-ScenarioObjects is where you define field variables for each object your scenario classes will use as you compose your entire suite of specifications/tests.
-As more and more specs regard the same business/domain concepts, you'll save more and more time writing tests, as you discover that the objects you need to compose the specifications are already defined and assigned, ready for use.
+Define field objects your scenario classes will use as your suite of specifications/tests grows.
+As more and more tests specify the same domain, you'll save more and more time -- the objects/variables you need to compose your next spec are already defined and assigned in ScenarioObjects, ready for use.
 ScenarioObjects begins to act as an ever-growing vocabulary for your spec classes.

 ## Without ScenarioObjects

-Without ScenarioObjects, you create all of your fields in your scenario class.
-More than half of your context is assigning values to use in the scenario's tests and regards nothing about the behavior of the SUT.
-Add the lines defining those fields, and it's over half your class!
+Without ScenarioObjects, you declare fields in your scenario class.
+These value assignments don't express behavior and bloat your spec class.

     [Subject("Appliance Designer Adds Widget to Appliance")]
     public class when_user_provides_minimum_required_widget_information {